 Representative Patricia A. Serpa

-She serves as chairwoman of the House Oversight Committee.
-Since taking over the panel in May 2016, Representative Serpa has continuously investigated several prominent failures within multiple state agencies, including the botched rollout of the Unified Health Infrastructure (UHIP) project.
-Under Serpa’s tutelage, the committee has heard testimony on the UHIP computer system failures from public officials, nursing home and child care administrators, and citizens affected by the rollout.
+As chairwoman of the Committee on Oversight since May 2016, Representative Serpa has continuously investigated several prominent failures within multiple state agencies, including the botched rollout of the Unified Health Infrastructure (UHIP) project.
+Under Representative Serpa’s leadership, the committee has heard testimony on the UHIP computer system failures from public officials, nursing home and child care administrators, and citizens affected by the rollout.
 The committee has learned of two warnings from the U.S. Food and Nutrition Service, an investigation by the U.S. Department of Justice, delayed payments to long-term care providers, an action plan to improve the project, and a report from the auditor general.

 She has also led the charge for answers on topics of public importance such as the deaths and near-deaths of several children under the care of the Department of Children, Youth and Families in the wake of a report by the child advocate.